securitytxt/security-txt/draft-foudil-securitytxt.md

 # This security.txt file applies to IPv6 address of 2001:db8:8:4::2.
 https://[2001:db8:8:4::2]/.well-known/security.txt

-# This security.txt file applies to the /example/folder1 directory.
+# This .security.txt file applies to the /example/folder1 directory.
-/example/folder1/security.txt
+/example/folder1/.security.txt
 ~~~~~~~~~~

 ## Comments